-Powered by .id - the population experts for City of Vincent
+Powered by .id (informed decisions) for City of Vincent

 The City of Vincent is an established, predominantly residential Local Government Area in Western Australia located about 3 kilometres north of the Perth CBD.
 While the area is primarily residential in nature, there are some still some areas within the City focused on industrial and commercial land use.
 Major features of the City include Hyde Park, Dorrien Gardens (BGC Stadium), Litis Stadium, Leederville Oval (Medibank Stadium), nib Stadium (Perth Oval), Beatty Park Leisure Centre, Loftus Recreation Centre, Central Institute of Technology (Leederville and Mount Lawley Campuses) and the Swan River.

 While urban development in the City dates from 1829 when the Swan River Colony was established by the British Government, there was comparatively little residential development in the City until the 1870s and 1880s, spurred by the opening of the railway line in 1881.
 Rapid development took place from the 1890s into the 1910s, aided by nearby gold discoveries.
 Expansion resumed during the interwar period.
 Significant development occurred from the post-war years, largely due to residential infill.
 The City’s population was relatively stable during the 1990s, and then increased from under 26,000 in 2001 to about 31,000 in 2011.

 Significant parts of the municipality have been gradually redeveloped and gentrified since the 1980s, with the attraction of greater numbers of young, single, professional, tertiary educated, middle to high income residents to the area.
 Housing prices in The City of Vincent have increased, with demand for new housing opportunities high across all areas of the municipality.